aws-samples/amazon-managed-service-for-apache-flink-examples/python/GettingStarted/README.md

 The application expects 2 Kinesis Data Streams.

-The stream names defined in the configuration (see below) are:
+The stream names are defined in the configuration (see below), are by default:

 * `ExampleInputStream`
 * `ExampleOutputStream`